Last Updated: Apr 29, 2022

 What to Include on a Baby Shower Invitation

-When planning your baby shower and making the invitations, make sure that you include all of the necessary information.
-You should include the name of the parents, as wella s the date and time of the event.
+When planning your baby shower and making the invitations, make sure that you include all of the necessary information so your guests know exactly when and where to be on your special day.
+You should include the name of the parents, as well as the date and time of the event for guests to mark their calendars.
 Include the location of the event and who is hosting it if it’s being hosted by someone that is not one of the parents.
-If you know the name and gender of the child you can also include those in the shower invitation.
+Be sure to leave their contact information as well so guests can respond to the host.
+If you know the name and gender of the child you can also include those in your baby shower invitations.

 Who to Invite to the Baby Shower

-Who you invite the baby shower depends on the kind of baby shower you want.
+Who you invite to the baby shower depends on the kind of baby shower you want.
 It can be coed or you can have two showers.
 You can have a more traditional shower that is all women for the mom.
 You can also have a diaper party that is all guys for the dad.
 Once you decide, form a guest list and include their names and addresses on the list for organization.
+Forming a guest list now will be helpful later on when it’s time to write out thank you cards to all who attended the event and gave you a baby shower gift.
+This way, there will be no confusion as to who bought you what among the many gifts you receive.

 When to Send Out Invitations for the Baby Shower

 Sending out invitations in a timely manner is important when planning a baby shower.
 Try to send the invitations out at least a month before the shower.
-This way guests will have time to clear their schedules, get back to you on whether or not they can come, and buy a gift for the baby.
+This way, guests will have enough time to clear their schedules, get back to you on whether or not they can come, and buy a gift for the baby.
+Before you send out your invitations, be sure to check out our custom envelopes and address labels, all of which you can personalize with your favorite colors and designs.
+This will surely add a sweet touch to go along with your baby shower invitations and make your guests light up with joy when they receive theirs.

 So, your little boy is on the way and you are so excited to welcome him into the world.
 You need to find the right words for your card to express your excitement to all of your guests.
 These ideas will do just that.